 In addition to setting a value for the dfs.data.transfer.protection property, you must set the dfs.http.policy property to HTTPS_ONLY.
 You must also specify ports for the DataNode RPC and HTTP Servers.

-For more information on configuring SSL, see "Enable SSL on HDP Components" in the HDP Security Guide.
+For more information on configuring SSL, see the sections "Creating and Managing SSL Certificates" and "Enabling SSL for HDP Components" in Hadoop Security Guide.

 For example: